genesiscommunitysuccess/docs/docs/05_operations/08_artifactory/01_artifact_access.md

 We offer both our scoped packages and a remote to the npmjs.org repository via a single repository, available [here](https://genesisglobal.jfrog.io/artifactory/npm/).
 This is a virtual repository on Artifactory.

-We offer direct access to only our scoped packages via a repository called 'github-packages' (we build them on Github but do not expose  them  there) and is available [here](https://genesisglobal.jfrog.io/artifactory/github-packages/).
+We offer direct access to our scoped packages only via a repository called ['github-packages'](https://genesisglobal.jfrog.io/artifactory/github-packages/).
+(We build the packages on Github, but we do not expose them there).

-These repositories are what should appear in a **.npmrc** file, along with user credentials.
+These repositories are what should appear in an **.npmrc** file, along with user credentials.
 For example:
 ```text
 registry=https://registry.npmjs.org/
 @genesislcape:registry=https://genesisglobal.jfrog.io/artifactory/npm/